debrief/pepys-import/DeveloperGuide.rst

 bumpversion patch
 ```

-Note: once the version has been incremented, a new entry should be
+Note 1: once the version has been incremented, a new entry should be
 included in `History.rst`.

+Note 2: _currently_ the substitution files on `pepys_import/__init__.py`,
+and will need to be tidied manually.

 Pepys-import is deployed by providing a zip file to the client containing everything necessary to run
 pepys-import on a Windows 10 computer.
 For instructions on how to install from a deployable zip file,